Jean Begg: Career

 Begg was a teacher at a missionary school and ran a health clinic in American Samoa as a young woman, and helped to establish the Samoan Nursing Service.
 In 1922, she represented New Zealand at the world convention of the YWCA in Philadelphia.

 She was general secretary of the Auckland YWCA from 1926 until 1931, when she became general secretary for the National YWCA for India, Burma, and Ceylon.
 Also in 1931, she headed New Zealand's delegation to the Pan-Pacific Women's Conference in Honolulu.

 During and immediately after World War II, Begg was director of the YWCA in the Middle East and North Africa, setting up YWCA programs, including lodgings, weekly concerts in Egypt and a mobile library.
 She worked in Lord Louis Mountbatten's South-East Asia Command, at hospitals for former prisoners of war in Singapore, and served on the Middle East Welfare Council.
 "The problems that beset the world will never be solved unless they are approached in a spirit of helpfulness and sacrifice," she declared in a 1945 speech.

 In 1946, Begg went to Tokyo for an ANZAC Day ceremony.
-In 1947, she was director of YWCA Welfare in Japan, and represented New Zealand at the YWCA World Council, held in Hangchow, China.
+In 1947, she was director of YWCA Welfare in Japan, and represented New Zealand at the YWCA World Council, held in Hangzhou, China.
 In 1948 and 1949, she worked in London, setting up Helen Graham House, a YWCA hostel.

 Jean Begg had an audience with the Queen in 1943.
 She was appointed an MBE in 1943, an OBE in 1946, and a CBE in 1948.